There are cities we visit; others that capture our hearts like lovers.

+There are hundreds of restaurants to choose from.
 From the balcony of Sakura Restaurant you can gaze down upon the lantern-lit river, while savouring a fragrant noodle salad loaded with fresh mint, basil and papaya.

-For more mouth-watering moments, grab a table at the acclaimed Morning Glory restaurant — which also offers superb cooking classes.
+For more mouth-watering moments, grab a table at the acclaimed Morning Glory restaurant (which also offers superb cooking classes).

 Where to shop in Hoi An

 Famed for its tailoring shops (there are an estimated 600 here), Hoi An is a shopaholic’s paradise.

 Amidst the chorus of hawkers enticing you into their stores, browse for silk lanterns, handbags, shoes, jewellery, and handicrafts.